What Is a Competitor Analysis?

 By breaking down these areas, you’ll be able to identify where you can outperform your competition and create strategies that leverage your strengths.

-This insight can inform your own marketing approach and highlight potential gaps to exploit.
+This insight can inform your marketing approach and highlight potential gaps to exploit.

 Customer experience is a crucial differentiator.
 Check online reviews, testimonials, and customer feedback to understand how people feel about your competitors.